finnjames/fsj.xyz/src/routes/posts/2022-06-23-aerox-3-daemon.md

 ## Background

 I bought a new mouse to replace my old one and I had limited options.
-I wanted a wireless mouse that worked with both Bluetooth and 2.4GHz.
+I wanted a wireless USB-C mouse that worked with both Bluetooth and 2.4GHz.
 I narrowed it down to the MX Master and the Aerox 3 Wireless, and a sale on the Aerox made the decision.
 I like the mouse a lot, I think it looks good and is nice to use, but it has one fatal flaw—it doesn't remember the LED colors on device memory.

 This is frustrating because I like to have my computer setup as LED-free as possible, especially at night.
 Even more frustrating is that the mouse resets to rainbow RGB colors everytime it sleeps from inactivity, not just powers off!
 So since I didn't want to install SteelSeries' questionable device management software, I decided to make my own.